-The unpaid rent during the moratorium must be paid back within a certain period of time, depending where you live.
+The unpaid rent during the moratorium must be paid back within a certain period of time, depending on where you live.

 Laws are changing rapidly as new information on the development of the pandemic is released.
 The best way to learn about your rights during COVID-19 is to check for information on your City's or County's website or to call us.
 Please check for updates regularly or call or email us for more information.